Hats-Protocol/hats-protocol/README.md

 <p align="right">(<a href="#documentation-top">back to contents</a>)</p>

+-->

 ### Renouncing a Hat

 The wearer of a Hat can "take off" their Hat via `Hats.renounceHat`.
-This burns the token and revokes any associated authorities and responsibilities, but does not record a revocation.
+This burns the token and revokes any associated authorities and responsibilities from the now-former wearer, but does not put the wearer in bad standing.

 <p align="right">(<a href="#documentation-top">back to contents</a>)</p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>